-Photos by Bob Douglas for UH Hilo Stories.
+Photos by Bob Douglas.

 University of Hawai‘i at Hilo 2018 Spring Commencement was held Saturday, May 12, 2018, at Edith Kanaka‘ole Stadium in Hilo.
 It was a special triumph this year given the challenges presented by the Kilauea eruption that started just before finals.